henriquecbuss/elm-eos/README.md

 ## Overview

+This package mainly servers to translate EOSIO types to Elm types.
+There is a [CLI app](#cli) that is responsible for generating code specific to the contracts you need.
+The expection to that is the [Eos.Query](Eos-Query) module, which is used to send queries to the blockchain.

 For example, let's say you have a contract named `company.acc`, with an `accounts` table, described by this struct: